Gender Neutral Restrooms

 How do I get a gender neutral restroom added to the list?

-First, check with Michael Pierce ([email protected]) in Facilities.
-He will be able to let you know whether the signs can be changed.
+First, call UNC Facilities Customer Service at 919-962-3456.
+They will be able to let you know whether the signs can be changed.

 (There are some cases in which it wouldn’t be allowed, for instance, if doing so would bring the number of gender-specific restrooms in the building below the minimum for its occupancy according to state building code.)